 As Senior Client Strategist at NeuroLeadership Institute—a global research firm and cognitive science consultancy—Janet Stovall helps companies replace subjectivity with science to evolve diversity, equity and inclusion practices to be more brain-friendly and human.
 Her responsibilities range from delivering C-suite briefings and keynote presentations to facilitating workshops and developing science-based organizational development solutions for some of the world’s leading corporations.

 A popular speaker and workshop facilitator, Janet’s work tackles systemic racism, focuses on understanding the value of diversity, and offers straightforward, objective solutions to unlock that value.
-Her TED talk challenging business to get serious about inclusion has nearly 2 million views.
+Her TED talk challenging business to get serious about inclusion has more than 2 million views.